Horticulture thrives at The Bishop’s Palace

 The Bishop’s Palace, Wells

-The glasshouse’s Victorian styling really appealed to us and the cold frames in front are extremely useful.
+The greenhouse’s Victorian styling really appealed to us and the cold frames in front are extremely useful.
 It is also low maintenance and is custom designed to our specific requirements.

 With its traditional Victorian style architectural features, the Griffin Glasshouses’ greenhouse at The Bishop’s Palace in Wells is attracting local schools, community and special needs groups, encouraging them to become involved in vegetable and cut flower propagation as well as growing their own tomatoes and cucumbers.